Two sided ergodic singular control and mean field game for diffusions: Mean-field Game Problem

-Comparing this approach with the general formulation, the measure $\mu_t$ is the distribution of the random variable $Y^{D,U}_t$ that enters the cost function through an expectation, i.e.

-where $f$ is a measurable function.
-We can then formulate this situation through the cost $c(x,y)$ that depends on an pair $(x,y) \in \mathbb{R}^2$.
-This allows us to use a more direct approach to find equilibrium points.
+As mentioned above, in the mean-field game formulation, the cost function depends on two variables, respectively the state of the player and the state of an aggregate of players referred to as \emph{the market}.
+The state of the market is the expectation of a continuous function of the diffusion process under some given controls.

+The study of the existence and uniqueness of equilibrium points begins with the application of Theorem \ref{T:alvarezcost} when the state of the market is asymptotically constant.
+The cost function becomes one-dimensional and the results in \cite{Alvarez} can be applied.

-More precisely, if the expectation of the market diffusion $\E_y(f(Y^{D,U}_t))$ has an ergodic limit $\ell=\E_y(f(Y^{D,U}_\infty))$, applying the previous results, we know that the optimal controls for $X$ should be found in the class of reflecting controls (considering a one variable cost function of the form $c(\cdot,\ell)$).
-This is why we assume that the aggregate market diffusion is also controlled by reflection at some levels $c<d$, and expect to obtain an equilibrium point when the optimal levels $a<b$ that control the player's diffusion coincide with $c<d$ (see Def. \ref{D:EquilibriumDefinition}).
+More precisely, assuming $f(x)$ continuous, the expectation of the market diffusion $\E_x(f(X^{c,d}_t))$ has an ergodic limit, denoted $R(c,d)$, and applying the previous results, we can prove that the optimal controls for the player should be found in the class of reflecting controls, considering a one variable cost function of the form $c(\cdot,R(c,d))$.
+This is why we assume that the market is also controlled by reflections at some levels $c<d$, and expect to obtain an equilibrium point when the optimal levels $a<b$ that control the player's diffusion coincide with $c<d$ (see Definition \ref{D:EquilibriumDefinition}).
 Note that the question of the existence of equilibrium strategies beyond the class of reflecting controls is not addressed here.

-As mentioned above, we consider a cost function of two variables, respectively the state of the player and the aggregate of players.
-The proposal to study the existence and uniqueness of equilibrium points begins with the application of Theorem \ref{T:alvarezcost} when the aggregate state is constant.
-The cost function becomes one-dimensional and the results in \cite{Alvarez} can be applied.
-The requirements to apply these results in the mean field game formulation follow.
+The requirements to apply these results in the mean-field game formulation follow.